-With that, Arthur turned on his heel, and walked away, leaving a moaning, but strangely lighthearted Merlin laying on the bank behind him.
+With that, Arthur turned on his heel, and walked away, leaving a moaning, but strangely lighthearted Merlin lying on the bank behind him.

-Awwww, happiness! *violins squeal* That- that was just beautiful.
-Sorrrry, another late night.
+*violins squeal* That- that was just beautiful.
+Sorry, another late night.

-Okay-seys, you know what happens next! ….
+Okay, you know what happens next! ….
 Are you at the edge of your seats?
 Are you just dying with anticipation?
-I hope not… cause then you may sue…
+I hope not… 'cause then you may sue…

 Thanks again!
-You have no idea how much you guys mean to us!
-I know we have been terrible with our updates, so I just want to take my imaginary hat off to all of you, for staying with us for so long.
+You have no idea how much you guys mean to me!
+I know I have been terrible with my updates, so I just want to take my imaginary hat off to all of you, for staying with me for so long.